Crusader states

 A map of the territorial extent of the Crusader states, Edessa, Antioch, Tripoli, and Jerusalem, in the Holy Land in 1135, shortly before the Second Crusade.
+The nearest Christian states were the Kingdom of Cilicia and the Byzantine empire.

 Detailed map of the Crusader states at the time of maximum territorial extent.
 The map shows more than 600 identified medieval fortified sites in the Holy Land.

 The Crusader states, or Outremer, were four Catholic polities established in the Levant region and southeastern Anatolia from 1098 to 1291.
-Following the principles of feudalism, the foundation for these polities was laid by the First Crusade, which was proclaimed by the Latin Church in 1095 in order to reclaim the Holy Land after it was lost to the 7th-century Muslim conquest.
-From north to south, they were: the County of Edessa (1098–1150), the Principality of Antioch (1098–1268), the County of Tripoli (1102–1289), and the Kingdom of Jerusalem (1099–1291).
+Following the principles of feudalism, the foundation for these polities was laid by the First Crusade, which was proclaimed by the Latin Church in 1095 to reclaim the Holy Land after it was lost to the 7th-century Muslim conquest.
+From north to south, they were the County of Edessa (1098–1150), the Principality of Antioch (1098–1268), the County of Tripoli (1102–1289), and the Kingdom of Jerusalem (1099–1291).

-The three northern states covered an area in what is now southeastern Turkey, northwestern Syria, and northern Lebanon; the Kingdom of Jerusalem, the southernmost and most prominent state, covered an area in what is now Israel, Palestine, southern Lebanon, and western Jordan.
-The description "Crusader states" can be misleading, as from 1130 onwards, very few people among the Franks were Crusaders.
-Medieval and modern writers use the term "Outremer" as a synonym, derived from the French word for overseas.
+The three northern states covered an area in what is now southeastern Turkey, northwestern Syria, and northern Lebanon; the Kingdom of Jerusalem, the southernmost and most prominent state, covered an area in what is now southern Lebanon (up to and including Beirut), Israel, Palestine, and western Jordan.
+The description Crusader states can be misleading, as from 1130 onwards, very few people among the Franks were Crusaders.
+Medieval and modern writers use the term Outremer as a synonym, derived from the French word for overseas.